aspinuso/s-provenance/README.md

    $ docker run -it -p9000:8080 viewer
 ```

-Once the containers are up and running the following enpoint will be exposed:
+Once the containers are up and running the following endpoints will be exposed:
 - API: http://127.0.0.1:8082/swagger/
 - Viewer: http://127.0.0.1:9000/sprovflow-viewer/html/view.jsp